nealcaren/fightordie/_build/html/_sources/Volumes/35/07/visitors.md

 But---both Visitor and Worker must have some modicum of common sense.
 The Visitor blows in town on holiday.
-He sleeps well, eats heartily and at eleven A.M. says gaily: "Now for [The Crisis]{.smallcaps} office!"
+He sleeps well, eats heartily and at eleven&nbsp;A.M. says gaily: "Now for <span style="font-variant:small-caps;">The Crisis</span> office!"
 But pause, friend.
-Why not just go to the 'phone and say: "I'm in town.
+Why not just go to the &rsquo;phone and say: "I'm in town.
 Want to see you.
 When are you free?"
 And the editor responds: "Could you come at 2?
 Good!"
 All is well.
 Both are happy.
 Both are helped.